JaimeHyland/farming-futures/README.md

 The code was written on a section-by-section according to "mobile-first" principle, only building screen-query-based responsiveness into the product once the broad lines of the app were built and tested on the Galaxy-S8 emulator provided by Google.
 If I were to do the job again, I might well change my approach.
 I provide more details in the "Lessons learnt" section below.

 ### Commits
-I committed new changes relatively often, and tried to keep a certain thematic logic to the changes included in each commit, but I did make some minor changes "on the fly" as I encountered them, sometimes not mentioning them at all in commit comments.
+I committed new changes relatively often (between once and a dozen time a day), and tried to keep a certain thematic logic to the changes included in each commit, but I did make some minor changes "on the fly" as I encountered them, sometimes not mentioning them at all in commit comments.
 However, I have tried to make sure such undocumented changes and bug fixes were limited to minor tweaks.
 I made pretty intensive use of the "git diff HEAD" command to check.
 I intend to add a step to this process the next time I'm working on a similar project (see One-person agile programming below).

-### Minimising clutter
+### Minimising code clutter
 I have tried to follow a "clean programming" paradigm in my work.
 I have therefore:
 - not added code for any as-yet unimplemented functionalities (whether commented out or simply never called)
 - deleted rather than commented out redundant lines of code